-The code handout for this assignment is on Autolab.
+Download the assignment handout from the course website or Autolab..
 The file README.txt in the code handout goes over the contents of the handout and explains how to hand the assignment in.
 There is a EIGHT (8) HANDIN LIMIT.
 We advise you to delay using most of these submissions till the tasks in Section 3, where you will wrestle the C language for the first time.
 Every additional handin will incur a small (5%) penalty (even if using a late day).
 Your score for this assignment will be the score of your last Autolab submission.